The Navy has raised its age limit as the U.S. military faces a deep recruiting slump

 PRICE: Not what you'd expect a 41-year-old surfing school owner to give up to join the Navy.
 Allen, whose father is a retired Marine, had begun feeling like he owes a big debt to the nation that made it all possible.

-GERALD ALLCHIN: We don't have a high attrition rate through the first term - somebody that's 38- or 39-years-old.
-So I think it's safe to assume that somebody that's 40- or 41-years-old would probably be in the same performance categories.
+GERALD ALLCHIN: We don't have a high attrition rate through the first term of somebody that's 38 or 39 years old.
+So I think that it's safe to assume that somebody that's 40 or 41 years old would probably be in the same performance categories.

 ALLCHIN: Especially if the data says that they're going to perform at the same rate.

-EDWARD SMITH: It was a few waivers.
-It was quite a bit to overcome.
-And he's been there every step of the way, never backed down, always welcomed the challenge.
+EDWARD SMITH: It was a few waivers - it was quite a bit to overcome - and he's been there every step of the way and never backed down, always welcomed the challenge.